capacitor-community/sqlite/README.md

 ## Dependencies

 The iOS and Android codes are using `SQLCipher` allowing for database encryption.
-The iOS codes is using `ZIPFoundation` for unzipping assets files.
-The Electron code is using `sqlite3` and `node-fetch` from 4.2.0.
+The iOS codes is using `ZIPFoundation` for unzipping assets files The Electron code is using `@journeyapps/sqlcipher` and `node-fetch` from 4.2.0.
-The Web code is using the Stencil component `jeep-sqlite` based on `sql.js`, `localforage`, and `jszip`.
+The Web code is using the Stencil component `jeep-sqlite` based on `sql.js`, `localforage`. and `jszip`

 ## Contributors ✨